arcanemachine/hetzner-dns-tools/README.md

   - Pipe the output of a command to `json`:
     - `./zones/zone_list | json`

-If you know of a simpler method, please submit a ticket.
+If you know of a better method, please [submit a ticket](https://github.com/arcanemachine/hetzner-dns-cli/issues/new).

 ### In Python code